shawntmeyer/AzureVirtualDesktop/docs/avd.md

 #### Option 2

-Implement with DevOps based on Marketplace images which includes:
+Description: Implement with DevOps based on Marketplace images.

+Outcomes:

 1. Deployment of an Azure Virtual Desktop (AVD) solution with Azure DevOps automation that includes:
 1. Provision up to 2 AVD host pools with up to 4 session host VMs each, based on Azure marketplace images.